She was born on October 10, 1932, in New York City to Noble Aydelotte and Harriet Anne Patterson Cathcart.

 Always holding special memories of childhood summers spent in Chatham, she moved back to Cape Cod in 2018 and owned several houses in the area before settling in Orleans.

-Lucy Anne is preceded in death by her parents, Noble and Harriet Cathcart and her sister Elizabeth (Betty) Cathcart Tisdel.
-She is survived by her niece, Anne Tisdel Beecroft, nephew, Curtis Noble Tisdel and niece Elizabeth (Lisa) Tisdel Holmstead as well as numerous cousins, great nieces and nephews and great-great nieces and nephews.
+Lucy Anne is preceded in death by her parents, Noble A and Harriet Cathcart and her sister Elizabeth (Betty) Cathcart Tisdel.
+She is survived by her niece, Anne Tisdel Beecroft, nephew, Curtis Noble Tisdel and niece Elizabeth (Lisa) Tisdel Holmstead as well as numerous cousins and extended family members.

 SHARE OBITUARYSHARE